 buses leaving daily bringing passengers to places as far as Davao.

 • Aurora Tower: Located along Aurora Boulevard, this 22-level Aurora Tower houses commercial and office spaces, underground parking, two penthouse floors and a helipad.
 Its first seven floors is occupied by Isetann Department Store.

 • SM Department Store – Araneta Center: One of the biggest retail chains in the country, the SM Department Store at the Center is its largest outlet at 85,000 square meters.

-• Shopwise Hypermarket: The first supercenter in the Philippines, Araneta Center is home to its biggest branch with around 18,000 square meters.
-Offering basic necessities at affordable prices, its average daily customer is 25,000.
+• Shopwise Hypermarket: The first supercenter in the Philippines, Araneta Center is home to its biggest branch offering basic necessities at affordable prices.

 A fitting extension to the awarded Gateway Mall, this massive mall development encompasses one side of the Smart Araneta Coliseum.
 The project features state-of-the-art facilities designed to give the utmost shopping experience to its clientele.

-Plans include a budget hotel, roof deck activity area, a chapel, island restaurant-food court, and a Cineplex with private cinema lounge within the complex.
+Plans include a 300-room Ibis Styles Hotel, a roof deck activity area, a chapel, island restaurant-food court, and a Cineplex with private cinema lounge within the complex.